cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 * `rotateLeft(display)`: will inspect the display and apply the correct transformation for small/large ones.
 * `smallToLarge()`, `largeToSmall()`: will set up scaling so that output to a small display will be mapped completely to the large one or vice versa.
 Especially the `largeToSmall()` transformation results into a graphics which is still nicely readable on a smaller display.

-## Additional standard processor instructions
+## Other standard processor instructions

 Note: these new instructions map either to functions or to operators.
 When compiling for Mindustry 7, the new operators are available by default, and the new functions are available through system libraries `graphics` and `math`, implemented in a backwards compatible way.
-This way you can start using these operators and functions in Mindustry 7 and seamlessly transition to Mindustry 8 without having to update your code.
+This way you can start using these operators and functions when compiling for Mindustry 7 and seamlessly transition to Mindustry 8 without having to update your code.

 ### `unpackcolor`